A Guest Fighter is a character that doesn't belong in the setting who just shows up in a Video Game

 - In Bad Dudes, the first boss was Karnov, who was the protagonist of his own - much more obscure - game.

-- Similarly, Mario Hoops 3-on-3 and Mario Sports Mix featured a White Mage, Black Mage, Ninja, Moogle, and Cactuar from Final Fantasy, due to Square Enix being the developer.
+- Similarly, Mario Hoops 3-on-3 featured a White Mage, Black Mage, Ninja, Moogle, and Cactuar from Final Fantasy, due to Square Enix being the developer.
 Mario Sports Mix featured the same guest characters, plus Slime from Dragon Quest, and added Behemoth as a boss.

-- Similarly (again), the arcade Mario Kart games (by Namco) have Pac-Man, Ms. Pac-Man, Blinky and Mametchi (a Tamagotchi), and Don (from Taiko Drum Master); this is notable for being the first crossover between the Namco and Bandai halves of the merged Namco Bandai.
+- Similarly (again), the arcade Mario Kart games (by Namco) have Pac-Man, Ms. Pac-Man, Blinky, Mametchi (a Tamagotchi), and Don (from Taiko Drum Master); this is notable for being the first crossover between the Namco and Bandai halves of the merged Namco Bandai.